 CHLORITE RUTILE QUARTZ CRYSTAL

 A quality Chlorite Rutile Quartz Crystal.
 An awesome specimen, from high in the Nepalese Himalayas.
-A mounted Quartz Crystal with Chlorite, Rutile inclusions and some minor white Albite.
+A mounted Chlorite Rutile Quartz Crystal with Chlorite concentrated in the lower and upper parts of crystal.
+Rutile inclusions near the base and some minor white Albite.

 Dhading District, Bagmati Zone, Nepal

 Albite is the last of the Feldspars to crystallise from molten rock.
 The process of crystallisation from a molten rock isolates rarer elements in the last stages.
 Then produces the rarer mineral species.
 Albite is often found with lovely rare and beautiful minerals.
 Although usually not an exceptional collection mineral in itself, Albite can be a nice accessory mineral to other mineral species.
 A variety associated with tourmaline is called Cleavelandite and forms extremely thin, platy, white and sometimes very transparent crystals.